CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 > :warning: **<ins>IOP is not able to PUSH Tokens to CPO backend.
 CPO should PULL IOP to get Tokens.**</ins>

+### PULL Tokens ToIOP : Get List Pagination

+If the CPO wants to retrieve a list of Tokens, it can call the URL: /ocpi/emsp/2.1.1/tokens using the paginated properties date_from, date_to, offset and limit.

+Parameters « offset » and « limit » are optional but IOP always returns a paginated response (subset of objects list and link, X-Total-Count and X-limit headers).
+The CPO must call the link returned in the headers to get the next pages.

+> :warning: <ins>**IOP has its own max limit (1000 Tokens) and answers with its if the client limit is upper than IOP one or the client doesn’t set its limit.**</ins>

+### PULL Tokens ToIOP : Get List, Full and Delta modes

+If the CPO wants to retrieve all the Tokens, it should not include « date_from » parameter in its request.
+But if it wants to get only changes (optimised), it should use it.

 ### PULL Tokens : Who is the eMSP ?

 The eMSP of a Token is not a direct property of the Token object.
 So, a CPO pulling IOP to get Tokens does not know to which eMSP the Token refers to.
 That is why IOP replaces the property *“Token.issuer”* by the eMI3 Id of the eMSP when a CPO get a Token.
 Using this property, the CPO is able to know who is the eMSP of the Token.

 ### PULL Tokens by uid Retrieve a unique Token